lc8631058/Lane_Lines_Detection_and_Marking_using_Multiple_Visual_Features_and_Perspective_Transformation/README.md

 ![alt text][image3]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### 2. Describe how I used color transforms, gradients or other methods to create a thresholded binary image.

 To create the thresholded binary image, we have many methods (After the cells with title 'Use color transforms, gradients, etc., to create a thresholded binary image').